 The Five Fishermen Restaurant and Grill is open seven days a week.
 1740 Argyle Street, Halifax.
 (902) 422 4421.
 For $C42 there’s a three-course meal, and dishes change regularly.
 The oyster happy hour, mussel and salad bar, and Nova Scotia lobster are particularly recommended.

 Graveyard tours of Titanic victims are available.
-The Maritime Museum of the Atlantic, housing artifacts from the Titanic, is part of the Nova Scotia Museum, and it is revving up for the 100th anniversary. www.halifaxinfo.com
+The Maritime Museum of the Atlantic, housing artifacts from the Titanic, is part of the Nova Scotia Museum. www.halifaxinfo.com

 PS: Here’s the statistics of other maritime disasters: